 Carbon-based nanomaterials such as carbon nanotubes and graphene nanoribbons occupy a special place in nanoscience, and particularly in nanoelectronics.
 This is largely due to their unusual properties deriving from electron confinement that can open a bandgap with controlled quantum states.
 Consequently, carbon nanomaterials have emerged as promising building blocks for novel devices.
 Control over specific electronic properties implies ultimate (i.e. atomic) structural precision, and we aim at achieving this precision by a bottom-up synthesis approach based on the assembly of molecules on a metallic template using on-surface chemical reactions.

 Spatial confinement in graphene nanoribbons leads to the opening of a bandgap that depends sensitively on the details of their atomic structure.
 To obtain a bandgap suitable for room temperature applications, the width of the ribbons needs to be reduced to well below 5 nm.
 In addition, ribbon width and edge structure need to be atomically precise, which cannot be achieved by current top-down methods such as lithography or etching.
-To meet these challenges we have developed, in collaboration with the group of Prof. Klaus Müllen (MPI Mainz, Germany), versatile on-surface synthesis routes to the bottom-up fabrication of atomically precise graphene nanoribbons.
+To meet these challenges we have developed, in collaboration with chemists of MPI Mainz and TU Dresden, versatile on-surface synthesis routes to the bottom-up fabrication of atomically precise graphene nanoribbons.
 Building on these novel strategies, we aim at developing a versatile fabrication toolbox to GNRs of different widths, shapes and edge structures.
 With the atomically precise materials at hand, we explore their rich physics and chemistry by means of various experimental approaches.
 On the other hand, we work towards the application of graphene nanoribbons as the active material in prototypical electronic devices, which involves high-throughput fabrication as well as the development and optimization of suitable substrate transfer and contacting techniques.

 1D / 2D polymers